MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 You can now access the JupyterLab UI, install your dependencies and run your experiments.

-Use the **`notebooks` folder** in the JupyterLab workspace to store your code and data persistently, you can also take a look into the examples provided by Nvidia.
+Use the **`persistent` folder** in the JupyterLab workspace to store your code and data persistently, you can also take a look into the examples provided by Nvidia.

 Use the following command to see your current GPU usage: